Update, March 27, 2018

 Blue Cross Blue Shield confirms that WMU employees with BCBS PPO plan insurance visiting Sindecuse and similarly-designated community health centers will not have deductibles or co-insurance applied toward physical therapy.
 Radiology studies (X-rays) and lab tests processed at the health center (except for STI testing done in-house) are also exempt from deductibles and co-insurance.

 Lab tests sent to Borgess for processing will still have deductibles and co-insurance applied.
-If you have questions, please contact Jamie White, Director of Finance and Business Operations at (269) 387-3241.

 Changes listed below have been adjusted to reflect BCBS practice.